BoredTruckOwner/LS_Based_Engine_Repository/Quick Start Guides/PCMHammer/Readme.md

 # I have PCMHammer and TunerPro, what do I do now?
 Contribute!
 This repository can only get bigger and who knows, if theres enough demand we might see some more open source friendly software.
 If you want to learn to tune there are many resources online, tuning let alone OEM tuning has a lot of data that can overwhelm you, it helps to wait a bit and read up on what everything does first.
+# I'm ready to tune, but I don't know which PCM I have.
+If you have your PCM just sitting on the bench just take a look at your hardware ID, if your PCM is tucked away in a some crevice of your car, then you can use PCMHammer's "Read Properties" function to check what PCM you have.
+Final option is to search the vehicle/donor VIN on GM's official site @ https://tis2web.service.gm.com/tis2web/